dpi/Registration-Date/README.txt

 2. Attach a `registration` field to an entity.
 3. In field settings for a Registration field, select which functionality you would like to apply when a date fields value has been reached.

-## Readme

- * registration_date provides an option to disable date open and close functionality included with registration module.

 ## Development Notes